Application Guidelines – Canada Cultural Spaces Fund

 The Program’s support for an individual project is limited to a maximum of 50% of total eligible expenses.

-In exceptional circumstances, CCSF can fund up to 90% of eligible expenses per project.
+In exceptional circumstances, CCSF can fund a higher percentage of eligible expenses per project.
 For more information on the specific funding criteria related to these exceptional circumstances, please contact a CCSF program officer at the nearest Canadian Heritage regional office before applying.

-Please note that CCSF is in high demand and available program funding is very limited for the current and next fiscal years.
+Please note that CCSF is in high demand and available program funding is very limited.
 The Program may be able to support a portion of eligible costs.
+Receiving funding for a project does not guarantee future funding for a subsequent project.

 Applying for more than 12 months